apache/yunikorn-site/docs/api/scheduler.md

 ### Queue applications by state

 Fetch all Applications for the given Partition/Queue/State combination and displays general information about the applications like used resources, queue name, submission time and allocations.

-Only following application states are allowed: active, rejected, completed.
-Active is a fake state that represents all application states except completed and rejected.
-For active state, can narrow the result by status query parameters(case-insensitive).
-For example, can fetch `Running` applications for the default partition and root queue by `/ws/v1/partition/default/queue/root/applications/active?status=running`.
-In case the queue name contains any special characters, it needs to be url escaped to avoid issues.
+The state parameter must be set to "active", which is not an actual application state but a virtual state used for this API call.
+This fake state represents the following application states: New, Accepted, Running, Completing, Failing, and Resuming.
+You can further narrow down the results using the optional status query parameter to filter for specific real states.

 **URL** : `/ws/v1/partition/:partition/queue/:queue/applications/:state`

 **Method** : `GET`

 **Auth required** : NO

+**URL query parameters** :
+- `status` (optional) : Filters active applications by their specific real state (New, Accepted, Running, Completing, Failing, Resuming)

+**Example requests**:
+- Fetch active applications in the default partition and root queue:
+  `/ws/v1/partition/default/queue/root/applications/active`
+- Fetch only running applications in the default partition and root queue:
+  `/ws/v1/partition/default/queue/root/applications/active?status=running`

+Note: If the queue name contains any special characters, it needs to be URL escaped to avoid issues.

 ### Success response